In this product guide:

 Rearfoot landing was – and is still – the preferred motion path

-Despite the barefoot running movement and rise of running shoe minimalism that followed, a rearfoot landing continues to be the preferred foot-strike pattern.
+Despite the barefoot running movement and the following rise of running shoe minimalism, a rearfoot landing continues to be the preferred foot-strike pattern.
 Don’t take our word for it; there is plenty of epidemiological data to support it.

 A thicker heel with a beveled design and cushioned midsole makes the rearfoot landings smooth and comfortable.

-The single-density DNA Loft (an EVA foam blend, we presume) provides ample cushioning that’s versatile enough to be used as a daily trainer or long-distance cruiser.
+The single-density DNA Loft (an EVA foam blend) provides ample cushioning that’s versatile enough to be used as a daily trainer or long-distance cruiser.
+Our wear-tested review puts the Ghost 15 through the paces.

 The soft upper is packed with comfort-oriented features like a smooth lining and padded heel.
 There are also multiple widths available, a wide choice of colors, and sizing that extends to a US 15.